luoxisteven/Learning-Notes/README.md

 ## Learning Notes
-This repository contains some of the notes I've taken over the years.
+- This repository contains some of the notes I’ve taken over the years.
-- `@Author:` Xi Luo
+- The original repository is located at [https://github.com/luoxisteven/Learning-Notes](https://github.com/luoxisteven/Learning-Notes).
-- `@Languages:` Mainly Chinese, Some English
+- I take notes in an IDE like VS Code and then upload them to the GitHub repository above.
-- `@Format:` Markdown, PDF
+- The newest version of the notes will be downloaded from the link above at scheduled times every day and continuously integrated and deployed (CI/CD) into the backend of the website.

 ## Table of Contents
 1) **Maths**